srImathE satakOpAya nama:

 kadalE – Oh sea!

-vAzhi – let you live long (after having your sorrow eliminated)
+vAzhi – may you live long (after having your sorrow eliminated)

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

 Oh noisy sea!
-Like one who did not accomplish their desires fulfilled, you are not sleeping night and day; you are also calling out from your heart; thus, I ask you “Like us did you also desire for the divine feet of srI rAma who set fire in lankA and became affected by that?”.
-Let you live long (after having your sorrows removed).
+Like one who did not accomplish his/her desires fulfilled, you are not sleeping night and day; you are also calling out from your heart; thus, I ask you “Like us, did you also desire for the divine feet of srI rAma who set fire in lankA and become affected by that?”.
+May you live long (after having your sorrows removed).